MileHacker Logo

 • Dirang Hot Springs (Dirang): Natural sulfur-rich hot springs, believed to possess medicinal properties.
 A popular stop for relaxation and rejuvenation during your journey to Tawang.

-• Other smaller, local hot springs may be found in remote areas, often known only to locals.
+• Other smaller, local hot springs could be located in remote areas, often known only to locals.

-• Traditional health spas stay limited to non-existent.
+• Traditional health spas stay restricted to non--existent.
 A few upscale hotels might offer basic massage services.

 • Some tribal communities maintain traditional healers and herbal medicine practices, though these are not typical commercial tourist offerings.